 Fish-eye lenses are really fun to use, but for most photographers are something that you would use only rarely.
 I recently had the opportunity to use the amazing EF 8-15mm f/4L USM fish-eye zoom lens.
-On a full-frame camera this lens reduces a characteristic circular image and you need to take care not to get your feet or the legs of your tripod in the shot.
+On a full-frame camera this lens produces a characteristic circular image and you need to take care not to get your feet or the legs of your tripod in the shot.
 180 degrees angel of view makes this a specialist lens and the circular images at 8mm often need a little explanation to less well informed photographers.

 I was looking for some images from the shoot with the fish-eye lens in my Lightroom catalogue, and thought I’d mistakenly not taken any shots at the 8mm setting.
 Searching metadata for images with the 8-15mm lens and a focal length of 8mm revealed no circular images, something fishy was going on!